V01Ddev/v01d.dev/hugo_src/content/Powering_A_Flysky_i6X_via_USB/index.md

 - [Freecad file](./3d_files/FlySky_i6x_adapter.FCStd)
 - [STL file](./3d_files/FlySky_i6x_adapter.stl)

-The added a little solder onto the negative wire and while it still hot I bent it into a U shape.
+I added a little solder on the negative wire and while it is still hot I bent it into a U shape.
 The positive wire is wrapped around the square projection multiple times.
 Both wires should be melted into the PLA, making sure it is kept into place.

-The trick with the positive projection, is to press it into the battery compartment while the plastic is still soft from melting the wire in.
+The trick with the positive projection, is to press it into the battery compartment while the plastic is still soft from melting embedding.
 This insures a perfect fit and right amount of contact between the wire and terminal.
 Try to use as little heat as possible to avoid deformation.

 {{< styledimg src="./images/IMG_1599.jpg" alt="Flysky_i6X_usb_adapter" style="width: 45%">}}
 {{< styledimg src="./images/IMG_1596.jpg" alt="Flysky_i6X_usb_adapter" style="width: 45%">}}